inaimathi/langnostic/posts/define-upgrade-9.10.md

 So I've upgraded to [ubuntu 9.10](http://www.ubuntu.com/).
 They've put a lot of effort into making the UI more consistant, which is nice I guess.
-Also, it's shaved off a further four seconds from my startup routine; the system itself now starts up about 2 seconds faster, and they changed the login screen so that I can just hit &lt;ret> instead of typing in my user name (which saved the other two seconds).
+Also, it's shaved off a further four seconds from my startup routine; the system itself now starts up about 2 seconds faster, and they changed the login screen so that I can just hit `<ret>` instead of typing in my user name (which saved the other two seconds).

 That's really not why I finally decided to ugrade though [this is](http://web.psung.name/emacs/setup.html).
 Ubuntu 9.20 has apt-get support for emacs 23, and I really didn't feel like going through a manual install from their [ftp site](http://ftp.gnu.org/pub/gnu/emacs/).
 That seems like something I'd have had to do in 1998, not 12 years after the fact.